-5.0 credits

-22.5 h
+5.0 credits 22.5 h 2q

-2q

-Teacher(s) : Simon Anne-Catherine ; Bolly Catherine ; Language : Français Place of the course Louvain-la-Neuve Inline resources: Course materials: PPT, scientific articles, exercices.
-Prerequisites : 1 Main themes : Main concepts : text ; medial (graphic and phonic code) and conceptual (language of distance and proximity) dimensions, microsyntax and macrosyntax, phrase, material dimension (intonation, punctuation etc.), discursive markers, pragmatic markers, connectors, cohesion, informational progression, coherence etc. Aims : By the end of this activity, students will be able to - define what a text is and the contribution made by the linguistics of the text to its interpretation ; - clarify the distinction between written and spoken language and explain the impact of the method of production on the formal aspects of a text ; - identify within a text the relevant elements for its structure and interpretation; - analyse a short text or an extract by highlighting the cohesion and coherence devices ; - read, understand and compare different academic articles on the same issue (transversal competence) The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled "Programmes/courses offering this Teaching Unit".
-Evaluation methods : there is a written examination (2 x 2 hours) on the course (Parts I and II) for Part I, students are also required to do an individual assignment Teaching methods : Encadrement : Lectures This course mainly checks the knowledge of theoretical concepts covered in the course (definitions, concepts, critical synthesis), as well as the ability to apply them in the production of written and oral language.
+Teacher(s) : Simon Anne-Catherine ; Cougnon Louise-Amélie (compensates Simon Anne-Catherine) ; Language : Français Place of the course Louvain-la-Neuve Prerequisites : Main themes : Main concepts: text; medial (graphic and phonic code) and conceptual (language of distance and proximity) dimensions, microsyntax and macrosyntax, phrase, material dimension (intonation, punctuation etc.), discursive markers, pragmatic markers, connectors, cohesion, informational progression, coherence etc. Aims: By the end of this activity, students will be able to - define what a text is and the contribution made by the linguistics of the text to its interpretation; - clarify the distinction between written and spoken language and explain the impact of the method of production on the formal aspects of a text; - identify within a text the relevant elements for its structure and interpretation; - analyse a short text or an extract by highlighting the cohesion and coherence devices; - read, understand and compare different academic articles on the same issue (transversal competence) The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled "Programmes/courses offering this Teaching Unit".
+Evaluation methods : - there is a written examination (2 x 2 hours) on the course (Parts I and II) - for Part I, students are also required to do an individual assignment Teaching methods : Encadrement: Lectures This course mainly checks the knowledge of theoretical concepts covered in the course (definitions, concepts, critical synthesis), as well as the ability to apply them in the production of written and oral language.
 Content : The focus of this course will be on textual organization of spoken and written texts from the level of micro- and macrosyntax.
 Special attention will be paid to formal indicators of text segmentation (intonation, punctuation, discourse markers), and to differences in register (spoken vs. written) or in text-type (narratives, academic, drama, face-to-face conversation, etc.).
 Methods.
 The course consists of lectures and exercises.
-Bibliography : See I-Campus website Other infos : Support : Course plan, copies of PowerPoint presentations shown in class and corpus extracts analysed in class.
+Bibliography : See I-Campus website Other infos : Support: Course plan, copies of PowerPoint presentations shown in class and corpus extracts analysed in class.
 The photocopied notes which are handed out to students are intended only to highlight the main information points given in greater detail during the class.
-Cycle and year of study : Master [120] in Ancient and Modern Languages and Literatures Master [120] in French and Romance Languages and Literatures : General Master [120] in Linguistics Master [120] in French and Romance Languages and Literatures : French as a Second Language Master [60] in French and Romance Languages and Literatures : General Master [60] in Modern Languages and Literatures : General Master [120] in Modern Languages and Literatures : General Master [60] in Modern Languages and Literatures : General Master [60] in Ancient and Modern Languages and Literatures : General Faculty or entity in charge: ROM
+Cycle and year of study : > Master [60] in French and Romance Languages and Literatures : General > Master [60] in Ancient and Modern Languages and Literatures > Master [60] in Modern Languages and Literatures : General > Master [120] in French and Romance Languages and Literatures : General > Master [120] in French and Romance Languages and Literatures : French as a Second Language > Master [120] in Ancient and Modern Languages and Literatures > Master [120] in Modern Languages and Literatures : General > Master [120] in Linguistics Faculty or entity in charge: ROM